 The English White Star Line, owners of "Titanic", continue to claim that everyone was safe and the ship had not sunk.
 However the log recorded by the "Olympic" didn't confirm their claims.

 This controversy should have be ignored if a 21-year old operator named David Sarnoff hadn't detected the weak signals of the "Olympic" from the USA, and broke the silent.

-Remind that David Sarnoff became in 1919 the head of Radio Corporation of America, RCA, and will will see him again in 1964 about Internet.
+Remind that David Sarnoff became in 1919 the head of Radio Corporation of America, RCA, then established NBC in 1926.
+We will will see him again in 1946 about the first televisions, and again in 1964 about Internet.
 Indeed, Sarnoff forecasted the use of the microcomputers, databases, highspeed communication lines, networks and the concept of "global village".

 Faced with the truth, and hounded by thousands of reporters and outraged relatives of passengers, the White Star Liner officials had finally to break down the secret and revealed the horrible facts.

 Eventually, by 9 PM on April 18, 1912, "Carpathia" arrived at the Port of New York with the few survivors.
 In the next days, senator William Alden Smith, Republican of Michigan, urged the Senate to act quickly to authorize an inquiry into the Titanic sinking after he learned that president Taft intended to take no action.